 - Providing required notifications about the welfare or address of the dog.

 Some of the obligations of cat owners include:

 - The cat must have identification to enable the name of the cat and the address or phone number of its owner to be found.
 This may be by way of a collar or microchip;

 - Cats are prohibited from being in some areas including where food is prepared and consumed (except if the place is a thoroughfare eg a road) and wildlife protection areas.

 A failure to comply with obligations as a pet owner is an offence and a penalty notice can be issued by the Local Council.

-If you require assistance with understanding your obligations as a pet owner or if you have been issued with a penalty notice for a failure to comply with your obligations, you may wish to contact our office and arrange an appointment to see one of our Animal Law & Pet Law Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing please see our "Locations" tab.
+If you require assistance with understanding your obligations as a pet owner or if you have been issued with a penalty notice for a failure to comply with your obligations, you may wish to contact our firm and arrange an appointment to see one of our Animal Law & Pet Law Solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.